reportportal/docs/src/md/src/DashboardsAndWidgets/WidgetCreation.md

 **Widget level**

 Each level shows all available attributes with corresponded to his level attribute key.
 For each level system analyze the last 600 launches.

 **Widget section**

-The widget has two sections: Passed and Failed **Failed section has:** all groups (test cases with the same attribute) which have passing rate less than passing rated which has been specified on widget wizard
+The widget has two sections: Passed and Failed.

+**Failed section has:** all groups (test cases with the same attribute) which have passing rate less than passing rated which has been specified on widget wizard.

-**Passed section has:** all groups which have a passing rate higher than passing rated which has been specified on widget wizard
+**Passed section has:** all groups which have a passing rate higher than passing rated which has been specified on widget wizard.

-Each group on the widget has a name which equals to attribute value, passing rate = passed test cases with attribute / total test cases with attribute number of test cases with attribute link to the widget list view: Filter list view + test method: Test + status: Passed, Failed, Skipped, Interrupted, InProgress; the number of items is equal to the number of Test cases in the widget a color line which depends on passing rate (see section Widget legend) Widget legend
+Each group on the widget has a name which equals to attribute value, passing rate = passed test cases with attribute / total test cases with attribute number of test cases with attribute link to the widget list view: Filter list view + test method: Test + status: Passed, Failed, Skipped, Interrupted, InProgress; the number of items is equal to the number of Test cases in the widget a color line which depends on passing rate (see section Widget legend).

+**Widget legend**

 Widget legend has two lines: Passed and Failed

- Failed
+**Failed**

 The failed line has four colors:

--
+- light red
--
+- regular red
--
+- strong red
--
+- dark red

-And have values - less than specified on widget wizard -1 Passed
+And have values - less than specified on widget wizard -1

+**Passed**

 The passing line has only two colors:

-  slightly green
+- slightly green
-green = Passed
+- green = Passed

-And have values - from specified on widget wizard to 100% Depends on this color scheme each group on the widget has own color.
+And have values - from specified on widget wizard to 100%.
+Depends on this color scheme each group on the widget has its own color.

+Let's say we set 'The min allowable passing rate for the component' to be 90%.

-Groups which have passing rate 100% - has color passed green Groups which passing rate from 99 - specified on widget wizard  - has color slightly green from 3* (Value specified on WW -  1)/4  to (Value specified on WW -1)
+- passed green: groups which have passing rate 100%.
+- slightly green: groups which passing rate from 99 - specified on widget wizard.
+- light red: from 3* (90% - 1)/4  to (90% - 1)
-from (Value specified on WW- 1)/2  to 3* (Value specified on WW- 1)/4 - from  (Value specified on WW- 1)/4 to  2*(Value specified on WW- 1)/4
+- strong red: from (90% - 1)/2  to 3* (90% - 1)/4
+- regular red: from  (90% - 1)/4 to  2*(90% - 1)/4
-0  - ((Value specified on WW- 1)/4 -1) -
+- dark red: 0  - ((90% - 1)/4 -1)

 [ ![ComponentHEalthCheckWidgetVideo](Images/userGuide/widgetTypes/ComponentHealthCheckView.png) ](Images/userGuide/widgetTypes/ComponentHealthCheckView.png)